 - Learning how to search twitter well is a key skill for getting the most out of Twitter.

-- You can search for any person, keyword, hashtag etc using the search box at the top of the new twitter interface or use the new # Discover section.
+- You can search for any person, keyword, hashtag etc using the search box in the admin bar via the we or use the # Discover section.

 - The # Discover section is all about discovering new content.
 Here you’ll find curated tweets from people who you don’t follow and can search for content.
 When geolocation is activated (Settings > Account) you’ll also see curated tweets from what going on near you in real time.